alphagov/prototyping/README.md

 ---
 </pre>

-Set "layout" to the template file you want to use - the current one "default" is just the header and footer from gov.uk.
+Set "layout" to the template file you want to use - the "default" one is just the header and footer from gov.uk.
 It currently pulls in CSS from the gov.uk CDN.
 So you can probably leave this alone.

 Set "title" to the name of the app you are building - it controls what appears as the main page title.